Guidelines and Policy for Academic Units on Postdoctoral Education

 x.
 Access to student services and athletic services are available to the Postdoc on an opt-in basis.
 Fees are applicable.

 i.
-Postdocs are subject to the responsibilities outlined in the Handbook on Student Rights and Responsibilities (“Green Book”), available at www.mcgill.ca/secretariat/policies/students.
+Postdocs are subject to the responsibilities outlined at www.mcgill.ca/students/srr and must abide by the policies listed at www.mcgill.ca/secretariat/policies-and-regulations.

 ii.
 Each academic unit hosting Postdocs should clearly identify Postdocs’ needs and the means by which they will be met by the unit.